Zipfel Lab

 Neurosurgery -- Washington University in St. Louis

 Our laboratory is a unique and collaborative working environment embedded within a dynamic interdisciplinary research program called the Hope Center Program for Protein Aggregation and Neurodegeneration.
-We are located in the BJC Institute of Health -- a state-of-the-art research building that is part of BioMed 21, a Washington University initiative to rapidly translate basic research findings into novel medical therapies.
+We recently re-located (along with the vast majority of neuroscience labs at Washington University) to the new, state-of-the art Jeffrey T. Fort Neuroscience Research Building ("Fort Labs").

 .